MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`config_file_location`** - **Config file location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Directory location where the staticwebapp.config.json file can be found, relative to working directory.
+The directory location, relative to the working directory, where the staticwebapp.config.json file can be found.
 <!-- :::editable-content-end::: -->
 <br>